JordanCastling-Bolt/BookShelf-BootCamp/README.md

     - Click the 'Check Order' button to validate the order.
 The program will indicate whether the re-order is correct or not at the bottom of the page.

 4. **Match the Questions Feature**:
-    - Drag the correct Clue (left column) to the appropriate Match (right column).
+    - Drag the correct Clue (left column) onto the appropriate Match (right column).
     - If the match is correct, both items will disappear from the list.
-    - If the match is incorrect, the dragged item will turn red as an indication.
+    - If the match is incorrect, the clue item will turn red as an indication.
     - Complete 4 correct matches to complete the round.

 6. **Progress Tracking**: